cguardia/questions/README.rst

 that's required to get a full working application.

 Admittedly, our application doesn't do much, but we get a working form that you can fill and submit in your browser.
-See how easy it is to get a working multi-page form with navigation buttons.
+See how easy it is to get a multi-page form with navigation buttons.
 Also, notice how ``get_json`` is the only Flask request call we need to get the form data.

 As the code shows, defining a multiple page form is very simple, and allows us to keep the form pages logically separated, and even using them independently